CraftingInC/VulkanInC/README.md

 I included the CGLM math library as well as the GLFW3 version that I used for this test template project.

-The run.bat file is for windows users who want to simply click and go to.
+The run.bat file is for windows users who want to simply click and go, as long as the same VulkanSDK is installed in the same path.
 It will create an executable.
 I didn't use make, because I saw no point for this simple test.

 I might add more to this template project over time.
 Example, I am thinking of adding Assimp.